railwayapp/docs/src/docs/reference/cli-api.md

 ## Open

-*Open your current Railway project in the browser.*
+*Open your current Railway project in the browser*

 ```txt
 ~ railway open --help